What Are Omega-3s?

 Safety And Side Effects

 Fish oil supplements are generally safe for the majority of people.
-Pregnant women and children may also safely use them, provided the doses are recommended by a healthcare professional.
+Pregnant women and children may also safely use them, provided a doctor recommends the doses.
 The FDA has classified dietary fish oil as GRAS (generally recognized as safe).
 [15]

 Possible side effects may include heartburn, nausea, and diarrhea.